Take Your Daughter to Work Day (The Office): Reception

 "Take Your Daughter to Work Day" originally aired on NBC on March 16, 2006.
 The episode received a 4.2 rating/11 percent share among adults between the ages of 18 and 49.
 This means that it was seen by 4.2 percent of all 18- to 49-year-olds, and 11 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
-The episode was viewed by 8.8 million viewers, and retained 93 percent of its lead-in My Name is Earl audience.
+The episode was viewed by 8.8 million viewers, and retained 93 percent of its lead-in My Name Is Earl audience.

 The episode received largely positive reviews from critics.
 Francis Rizzo III of DVD Talk called the scene where the office realizes Michael's loneliness "absolutely one of the saddest moments I've seen in recent memory" and noted that "you can't help but feel for him".
 M. Giant of Television Without Pity gave the episode an "A".
 Brendan Babish of DVD Verdict called the entry "another great episode" for the series and awarded it an "A−".
 He noted that by bringing the supporting characters' kids into the office "hilarity ensues".
 Babish applauded the lack of an arching plot, allowing "Michael's faux pas" to take center stage.
-Michael Sciannamea of AOLTV called "Take Your Daughter to Work Day" the "best episode yet this season" and noted that "the writers will be hard-pressed to come up with a better story than this one."
+Michael Sciannamea of AOL TV called "Take Your Daughter to Work Day" the "best episode yet this season" and noted that "the writers will be hard-pressed to come up with a better story than this one."
 Sciannamea called "the transformation of Michael's indifference over the kids to one of acceptance and pure enjoyment of having them around" as the "most interesting aspect of the episode".
 He also called Dwight and Michael's sing-along near the end "the single funniest moment of the season".